 09:35 – 09:50 Keynote

-- Rt Hon Ben Wallace MP, Minister of State for Security at the Home Office
+Rt Hon Ben Wallace MP, Minister of State for Security

 The issue of cyber security has risen dramatically up the political agenda in the past few years.
-In the aftermath of high profile attacks this panel seeks to assess the readiness of the UK’s critical national infrastructure and wider public sector for future attacks.
-The panel will explore the challenges facing both Government and industry, the steps being taken to counter the numerous threats and the considerations the wider public and private sector should consider to stay one step ahead.
+In the aftermath of high profile attacks, this panel seeks to assess the readiness of the UK’s critical national infrastructure, and wider public sector, for future attacks.
+The panel will explore the challenges facing both Government and industry, the steps being taken to counter the numerous threats and the considerations the wider public and private sector should make to stay one step ahead.

 Chair: Rachel Maclean MP

 Panellists: Mark Sayers (Home Office), Julia Adamson (BCS), Chris Keay (National Grid), Peter Yapp (NCSC)

 Rt Hon Liam Byrne MP, Shadow Minister for Digital Economy